Information about access to health care services in response to the COVID-19 outbreak

 - We are waiving member cost share (including copayments, coinsurance and deductibles) for medically necessary COVID-19 testing and treatment.
 This coverage applies with in-network providers or at in-network facilities, and at out of network providers or facilities in the event a member cannot easily find an in-network provider to provide timely services.

-- There are no out-of-pocket costs for telehealth Services.
-We are waiving all member cost share (copayments, coinsurance and deductible charges) for any in-network telehealth services and out-of-network telemedicine services when not readily available in-network.
+- There are no out-of-pocket costs for telehealth services.
+We are waiving all member cost share (copayments, coinsurance and deductible charges) for any in-network telehealth services.
+Beginning for date of service after 7/20/20, pre-COVID-19 coverage policies and benefits (including applicable cost share) will apply for out-of-network telemedicine services authorized by the plan.

 Coverage changes during the state of emergency: